poppa/php-lime-pro/README.md

 WHERE some_col NOT IN '12;13;14':numeric
 ```

-Any thing like `:something` will be assumed to be a typehint.
+Any thing like `:something` is assumed to be a typehint.

 ### 3. The `Lime\XML` namespace

-This namespace has one class, `Node`, for building the XML queries to Lime and
+This namespace has one class, `Node`, for building the Lime XML queries, and
 a couple of convenience wrapper methods for the most common tasks.
 All these
 methods returns a `Node` object.